 Skip to Content

-If you are motivated to make a positive difference in people’s lives, a social work career may be for you.
+If you are motivated to make a positive difference in people’s lives or improve the quality of life in a range of communities, a social work career may be for you.

-With a Massey MAppSW, you will be able to make cutting-edge contributions to your discipline.
-You’ll benefit from our research-informed, research-leading, forward-thinking and academically credible programmes.
+You will be able to make cutting-edge contributions to your discipline.
+You’ll benefit from our research-informed, research-leading, forward-thinking and academically credible courses.
 They’ll help you contribute to knowledge-building in Aotearoa New Zealand and internationally.

 Page authorised by Director, Student Administration